CRM Software for Economic Development Organizations

 The Census Bureau's urban-rural classification is a delineation of geographic areas, identifying both individual urban areas and the rural area of the nation.
 Neoserra will use the Urban Area Census (UACE) information to automatically determine whether a client is located in a Rural area based upon the Census Bureau Rural Information

 The Census Bureau defines rural as any population, housing, or territory NOT in an urban area.
 The Census Bureau's rural definition is closely tied to the urban definition.
+It is important to realize that rurality under the Census Bureau's method of tracking is not based upon a zip code or county designation, it is based upon blocks determined by the Census Bureau.

 Census Tract